ironicbadger/docker-snapraid/README.md

 If the version is out of date, please submit a Pull Request or open an issue.

-<Feb 2019> - This is still actively maintained but I don't seem to get notifications.
-I'm active on the linuxserver.io discord or my email address is in the dockerfile.
+<May 2020> - This is still actively maintained but I don't seem to get notifications.
+I'm active on the [selfhosted.show](https://selfhosted.show/discord) discord or my email address is in the dockerfile.
 Give that a go if your PR sits stale for a while!